 A breakdown of the different methods of divorce in Texas

-Now that you know generally how most divorces in Texas are finalized- either in court or in mediation- we can now get into the specific methods of completing a divorce that is available to you and your spouse.
+Now that you generally know how most divorces in Texas are finalized- either in court or in mediation- we can now get into the specific methods of completing a divorce that is available to you and your spouse.

 Going it alone: the pro se divorce

 Number one, do you know how to file for divorce?
 You may not, but wait, Google does!
 All you have to do is jump on the computer and spend a few hours doing tedious legal research into filing for divorce.
 Once you have figured out how to file for divorce, you'll come to learn that all filings for most counties are done online.
 So, you'll need to pay for access to an online filing website that will allow you to file your divorce and then upload subsequent documents to the file.
 What's that?
-You're not great with computers?
+Are you not great with computers?
 Well, there's never a better time to learn than right now!

 Finally, here is the real kicker.
 Most people who start a divorce representing themselves ultimately have to hire an attorney.
-It could be that you made a major mistake in filing your documents and need someone to go back and review them for changes to be made.
+It could be that you made a significant mistake in filing your documents and need someone to go back and review them for changes to be made.
 Still, other people can file the divorce just fine but then never move forward with the case.
-Eventually, your case will be dismissed by the judge if it is inactive for long enough.
+Eventually, your lawsuit will be dismissed by the judge if it is inactive for long enough.
 All the costs to file the case and time you put into filing it would have been for naught.

 If you want something done right, hire a professional.
 Do you fill your cavities, work on your car, perform your surgeries or cook your meals at a restaurant?
-No. Heck- I'm willing to bet many of don't even cut your yards.
+No. Heck- I'm willing to bet many of you don't even cut your yards.
 My point is that we defer to more experienced people to help us succeed in areas that we don't have a lot of success in.